Azure/azure-functions-signalrservice-extension/README.md

     - On localhost, use `local.settings.json`
     - In Azure, use App Settings

-### Using the SignalRToken input binding
+### Using the SignalRConnectionInfo input binding

 In order for a client to connect to SignalR, it needs to obtain the SignalR Service client hub URL and an access token.

-1. Create a new function named `negotiate` and use the `SignalRToken` input binding to obtain the connection information and return it.
+1. Create a new function named `negotiate` and use the `SignalRConnectionInfo` input binding to obtain the connection information and return it.
 Take a look at this [sample](samples/simple-chat/functionapp/negotiate/).
 1. Before connecting to the SignalR Service, the client needs to call this function to obtain the endpoint URL and access token.
 See [this file](samples/simple-chat/content/index.html) for a sample usage.

 Binding schema: